LucDoh/CrowdRank/README.md

 </p>

 ## Description
 CrowdRank is a package for interpreting community sentiments about brands and products from Reddit data.
-From a single keyword describing a product category (headphones, computers, laptops, tvs), CrowdRank will skim through and interpret thousands of relevant comments, aggregate the results, and give back a ranking of the best brands in the space.
+From a single product name (headphones, computers, laptops, tvs), CrowdRank skims through thousands of relevant comments, aggregates and scores the results, and gives back a ranking of the best brands in the space.

 Stack: Python, AWS (EC2 & S3), JSON.